minvws/nl-covid19-coronacheck-website/_questions/en/7-1-onderzoek-hoe-weten-we-of-coronacheck-werkt.md

 redirect_from:
   - /en/faq/30-onderzoek-hoe-weten-we-of-coronacheck-werkt
 ---
 The printed certificate and the CoronaCheck and [CoronaCheck Scanner](/en/scanner) apps are reviewed continuously.
 This is done by a team of experts with different backgrounds and expertise and includes both quantitative and qualitative studies aimed at CoronaCheck’s objectives.

-There have also been CoronaCheck trials.
-During the pilot phase, visitors were given entry to certain events and locations with CoronaCheck.
-The pilot phase concluded positively, which is why CoronaCheck is used for more events and locations.

-You can download the most recent report of the ongoing evaluation here:
+You can find more information in this factsheet:

 <a href="/media/Factsheet_doorlopende_evaluatie.pdf" rel="noopener noreferrer" target="_blank" hreflang="nl" lang="nl">Factsheet doorlopende evaluatie (PDF, 78kb, Dutch)</a>

+The evaluation will run until September.
+The final report will then be published on this website.
+Interim reports will be available in July and August.

 <a href="/media/Tussentijdse_rapportage_juli_2021.pdf" rel="noopener noreferrer" target="_blank" hreflang="nl" lang="nl">Tussentijdse rapportage juli 2021 (PDF, 110kb, Dutch)</a>